hesham-elbadry/hesham-elbadry.github.io/_posts/2025-06-19-Spoofing Any Internal Email.md

 ---
 ## [Whoami](https://hesham2611.github.io/hesham.github.io/about/)

+#### Introduction:
+During a recent security assessment, I uncovered a critical vulnerability in an SMTP server that allowed anyone to send emails without authentication.
+This anonymous login vulnerability could enable attackers to send spoofed emails, potentially leading to phishing, malware distribution, or data breaches.
+In this report, I’ll walk you through the discovery, demonstrate how it can be exploited, discuss its impact, and provide actionable recommendations to secure your email infrastructure.

-#### Description:
+#### Discovering the Vulnerability
+While conducting a routine network scan using Nmap, I noticed port 25 was open, indicating an SMTP server.
+The service version wasn’t identified, which piqued my curiosity.
+To investigate further, I connected to the server using Telnet, and was shocked when the server greeted me with a “220 Service ready” message and allowed me to proceed without requiring credentials.
+This was a red flag, suggesting the server was misconfigured to permit anonymous access, a vulnerability that could be easily exploited.

+#### Understanding Anonymous Login Vulnerabilities
-Anonymous login vulnerability occurs when a system or service allows users to authenticate without valid credentials.
-This often happens in misconfigured FTP servers, SMB shares, and email servers, enabling unauthorized users to access sensitive files, directories, or system information.
-Attackers can exploit this vulnerability too.
+An anonymous login vulnerability occurs when a system or service, such as an SMTP server, allows users to authenticate without valid credentials.
+In the context of email, this means anyone can connect to the server and send emails, specifying any sender address without verification.
+This misconfiguration is often found in FTP servers, SMB shares, and email servers, but it’s particularly dangerous in SMTP due to email’s critical role in communication.
+Attackers can exploit this flaw to:<br>
-•	Gain unauthorized access to files and directories.
+• Gain unauthorized access to send emails.<br>
-•	Enumerate users and system configurations.
+• Enumerate users or system configurations.<br>
-•	Upload malicious files or exfiltrate data.
+• Upload malicious files or exfiltrate sensitive data via email.

-#### Impact:
-In this scenario, i discovered an SMTP service that did not require authentication, allowing them to spoof emails within the internal network.

-#### Recommendation
-•	Disable Anonymous Authentication: o	Ensure authentication is required for all services. o	Restrict anonymous access on SMTP.
-•	Implement Strong Authentication: o	Use strong, unique passwords for all accounts. o	Enforce multi-factor authentication (MFA) where possible.

-#### Pre Exploitation
-During my enumeration process using Nmap and other tools, I discovered that port 25 was open.
-However, no service version was identified.
-I decided to connect to it using Telnet or Netcat, and that’s when I encountered a surprising result!

 #### Dealing with SMTP
 Let's walk through the steps of how to interact with an SMTP server using Telnet.

 1) **Initiate Telnet Connection:**<br>